diantonioandrea/pacs-second/README.md

 ```

 This approach accepts a custom lambda function each time and times it.
 However, I prefer the first solution as I prefer having more customizable output and don't mind the extra code, especially since it's just for testing purposes.

+### On the `insert` Method

+Instead of overloading the `T operator () const` for accessing elements and implementing a `T &operator ()` for editing elements, I chose to implement different `insert` methods.
+These methods accept either a pair of indexes `j, k`, a vector of coordinates, or a start and an end for a range of coordinates for the insertion and editing of elements.

 ### On the Parallelization of the `Matrix<T, O> * std::vector<T>` Product